How to request content in an accessible format

 PDFs and other documents

-Tests have been carried out internally on the compatibility of the website with Browsealoud software.
+Tests will also be carried out internally on the compatibility of the website with Browsealoud software.

 What we are doing to improve accessibility